Brawlify/CDN/brawlers/README.md

 Default pin for the corresponding brawler linked by their ID.
 Multiple sizes, smaller icons

+## model

+Model showcase of a brawler for the default look from the front

 ## portraits

 Large format portraits of brawlers linked by their ID.
 Multiple sizes, larger images